decentralized-identity/JWS-Test-Suite/README.md

 In preparing your submission, you'll need to do the following:

-1. Create a new sub-directory in the `implementations` directory with your implementation.
+1. Create a new subdirectory in the `implementations` directory with your implementation.
-2. Create a new sub-directory in the `data/implementations` directory for your implementation's output files.
+2. Create a new subdirectory in the `data/implementations` directory for your implementation's output files.
 3. Build your implementation in `implementations/{your-impl}` along with a working `Dockerfile` (details on functionality below).
 4. Modify the [docker-compose](https://github.com/decentralized-identity/JWS-Test-Suite/blob/main/docker-compose.yml)